-Contemporary rentscapes is a biennial research project funded by Sidief Spa (Banca d’Italia) focusing on transformative strategies for large rental housing stocks.The first part of this project was published in the book Re-Housing, ‘La casa come dispositivo di integrazione’ – The house like an integration dispositive (Politecnico di Torino, 2018).
-Triggered by the need of a generational turnover of the urban tenant, FULL demonstrated the flexibility of a portion of the early twentieth century housing stock through a toolkit of micro interventions.
-The second iteration of the project (Living beyond property) investigates the innovative global offer on the private rented market, mapping and decoding the patterns and connections between private and public space in the serviced domestic realm.
+Contemporary Rentscapes is a biennial research project funded by Sidief Spa (Bank of Italy), focusing on transformative strategies for large rental housing stocks.The first part of this project was published in the book Re-Housing, ‘La casa come dispositivo di integrazione’ (The House as an Integration Device), (Polytechnic University of Turin, 2018).
+Triggered by the need for a generational turnover of the urban tenant, FULL demonstrated the flexibility of a portion of early twentieth-century housing stock through a toolkit of micro interventions.
+The second iteration of the project (Living beyond Property) investigates the innovative global offer on the private rental market, mapping and decoding the patterns and connections between private and public space in the serviced domestic realm.

 Can housing serve as an enabling factor to integrate new citizens?

-During the last twenty-five years immigration from a wider and wider archipelago of foreign countries coincided with radical cultural and economic transformations in Italy.
-The social fabric in Italy was deeply changed by the interaction between different cultures.
+During the last twenty-five years, immigration from a wider and wider spread of foreign countries has coincided with radical cultural and economic transformations in Italy.
+The social fabric in Italy has been deeply changed by the interaction between different cultures.

-The Italian city, with its sheer quantity of public space and high-density urban blocks, represents since centuries an efficient model of integration between the individual and the collective dimension.
-This model, that in the recent past seemed to be replaced by a sprawl of detached houses, today becomes an actual one infilled with new ways to live and new conceptions of inhabitation of the private and public spaces of the house.
+The Italian city, with its sheer quantity of public space and high-density urban blocks, has for centuries represented an efficient model of integration between the individual and the collective dimension.
+This model, which in the recent past has seemingly been replaced by a sprawl of detached houses, is today becoming an actual one infilled with new ways to live and new conceptions of inhabitation of the private and public spaces of the house.
 New housing typologies, developed inside dense portions of the city, allow innovative forms of integration between the private and the public dimension.
-The porosity of a densely built city, subdivided in its core by a fragmented private property structure, represents the fertile ground to develop a system of housing and services distributed in the city in an efficient network instead of a one-size-fits-all model.
+The porosity of a densely-built city, subdivided in its core by a fragmented private property structure, represents the fertile ground to develop a system of housing and services distributed in the city in an efficient network instead of a one-size-fits-all model.

 Italy is a country of homeowners.
-However, according to national statistics, cash renters do not seem disadvantaged in relation to their landlords: 9 million of tenants spend averagely 400€ per month on their rent (only 14% of the average national income).
+However, according to national statistics, cash renters do not seem disadvantaged in relation to their landlords: 9 million tenants spend on average €400 per month on their rent (only 14% of the average national income).
 In major cities, these figures change radically.
-In the case of Milan, the affordable rental flat area is of about 30 sqm -the area corresponding 30% of median rent over the median city income –, while the median area of rental flats in the city is of 70 sqm.
+In the case of Milan, the affordable rental flat area is about 30 m2 – the area corresponding to 30% of median rent over the median city income –, while the median area of rental flats in the city is 70 m2.